-Employees and employers alike are recognising that gruelling hours don’t foster creativity or positive morale.
+Employees and employers alike are recognizing that grueling hours don’t foster creativity or positive morale.
 And, if we’re truly only productive for 4 hours a day, being in the office for 12 hours isn’t serving anyone’s interests.

 If work never ends, and we’re stuck in open-plan offices with too many distractions, what can we do?